aadarshp17/My-Projects/Bitcoin Stock Predictor/README.md

 - pip package manager

 ### Setting Up the Environment
-- Upload the Bitcoin_Stock_Predictor.ipynb to a Google Collab notebook
+- Upload the Bitcoin_Stock_Predictor.ipynb file to a Google Collab notebook.